3 Learning Management Trends Coming in 2019 | KnowledgeCity Skip to content

 3. New realities emerge

 Think virtual and augmented reality are fads for gamer geeks?
 Think again.
-According to many big names in business—like Honeywell, Walmart and Tyson—VR and AR are one of the next big things for employee training.
+According to many big names in business—like Walmart and Tyson—VR and AR are one of the next big things for employee training.

 By 2022, enterprise virtual reality training is predicted to generate more than $6 billion.
 Expect to see a major influx of learning management use cases in 2019, when experts expect the technology to really take off.